MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Location** A global object provided by the browser.
+It contains different properties and the "assign" method.
+It functions much like the "href" in the anchor tag.
+It takes one argument, a string, which is a link.

+* location.assign('link')
+* .hash = Property that contains the hash portion of the URL.

 **Debugger statement:** We put a debugger statement anywhere in the code where we want to pause the code to figure out what variable values equal.

 Just type "debugger".